 If you’re drilling holes at 1/4-inch or under, you’ll be able to drill through brick and some concrete with an impact driver.
-Impact drivers have a freakish amount of torque, but they are not designed to be used like a regular drill or hammer drills.
+Impact drivers have a freakish amount of torque, but they are not designed to be used like regular drills or hammer drills.

 With the right masonry drill bit, you’ll be able to drill through concrete fairly easily.
 Although, in comparison to what a rotary hammer drill can do to a slab of concrete, they’re somewhat inferior.

-Another vital thing to consider when attempting to effectively drill concrete is the drill bit you intend on using.
-Masonry bits with a carbide or durium tip will drill through brick, stone or thick concrete much more efficiently than a standard cheaper masonry bit.
+Another vital thing to consider when attempting to drill concrete effectively is the drill bit you intend to use.
+Masonry bits with a carbide or durium tip will drill through brick, stone, or thick concrete much more efficiently than a standard, cheaper masonry bit.

 While the cheaper bits you come across at your local hardware store seem like a brilliant bargain, they are simply no match when compared with a quality carbide bit that will penetrate hard concrete surfaces at a much faster pace.

-If you only want to drill one or two small holes into masonry with an impact drill, get the right bits, and take your time.
+If you only want to drill one or two small holes into masonry with an impact driver, get the right bits and take your time.

 Another option is to consider purchasing a high torque cordless impact drill driver that incorporates a hammer drill feature if you intend on only doing light masonry or drilling through basic brickwork.